yangliu28/swarm_robot_ros_sim/README.md

 *swarm_robot_simulation* package contains the swarm algorithms.

 ## Setup
 Have ROS Indigo installed and workspace setup.
-Clone this package at ~/ros_ws/src and build with catkin_make.
+Clone this package in ~/ros_ws/src and build with catkin_make.

 ## Demo tests
 The two wheel robot dispersion test: